What is flaxseed oil

 After a long enough extraction time (1.5h), the mass transfer driving force in the extraction process approaches 0.
 At this time, the extracted components in a-linseed and supercritical CO2 tend to balance, and the oil yield is equal to α -The yield of linolenic acid basically no longer increases.

-The best co2 extraction process
+The optimization co2 extraction process

 Through single factor experiments on extraction pressure, extraction temperature, extraction time, and other factors, the optimal process conditions are extraction pressure 30MPa, extraction temperature 40°C, and extraction time 2.0h.

 Under this process condition, the oil yield and α- The yields of linolenic acid were 24.7% and 12.5% respectively.
 The verification experiment shows that the supercritical CO2 extraction process obtained in the experiment is stable and reliable, which can provide a reference for the improvement of the extraction process of a-linolenic acid in flaxseed.